Healthy Peanut Butter Cookies

 How to Make Oat Flour

-Blend 1 cup of oats in a blender or food processor for 10-15 seconds or pulse 5-10 times until a flour is formed.
+Blend 1 cup of oats in a blender or food processor for 10-15 seconds or pulse 5-10 times until flour is formed.
 It’s ok if there are still a few large oat pieces, but it should be pretty fine.
+If you’re gluten free, be sure to check the label on the oats to ensure there is no cross contamination.
+Oats are naturally gluten free but sometimes they’re processed on equipment with gluten.

 Since this healthy peanut butter cookie recipe doesn’t require any eggs, it’s easy to make a half batch or a double batch without having to worry about any fancy conversions.
 I made a half batch over the weekend and it’ll be plenty of cookies for us!

-I do want to mention that just because coconut sugar is a less refined sugar doesn’t mean you should go crazy with it.
+I want to mention that just because coconut sugar is less refined sugar doesn’t mean you should go crazy with it.
 Like any sugar, you should enjoy it in moderation!
 You can read more about the health benefits of coconut sugar here.
-I like these cookies because they’re a bit healthier but they taste like a regular cookie.
+I like these cookies because they’re naturally sweetened with coconut sugar but they taste like a regular cookie.
 If you don’t have coconut sugar, feel free to use brown sugar instead.

-These peanut butter cookies might not last long, but the best way to store them is in an airtight container at room temperature.
+These healthy peanut butter cookies might not last long, but the best way to store them is in an airtight container at room temperature.
 You can also freeze these cookies!
 Allow to thaw overnight or pop them in the microwave for a few seconds to soften.
-You can also freeze the dough, then thaw and bake when you’re ready to enjoy them!
+You can also freeze the dough to enjoy later.
+If freezing the dough, I recommend scooping it into dough balls and freezing the dough balls so you can bake the cookies from frozen.

 Print